0xSN1PE/Cerberus/README.md

 # Cerberus
 A dsicord bot written in discord.py rewrite for moderating cybersecurity related discord servers.
-The default welcome channel is set to #welcome and the prefix is "+" If you want to edit this bot according to your liking please fork this repository.
+If you want to edit this bot according to your liking please fork this repository.
 Hehe